victorkleb/scRNA-seq_Pr/README.md

 <br>

 This repository includes
-- Five folders, each containing  Jupyter notebooks that reproduce the results in the paper "Normalization and gene selection for single-cell RNA-seq UMI data using sampling-adjusted sums of squares of Pearson residuals with a Poisson model" and its Supplement 1.
+- Five folders, each containing  Jupyter notebooks that reproduce the results in the preprint "Normalization and gene selection for single-cell RNA-seq UMI data using sampling-adjusted sums of squares of Pearson residuals with a Poisson model" and its Supplement 1.
 There is one folder for each data set.
 - The file **nru_DE.py** of functions that implement the algorithms.
 The examples in the notebooks call three functions:
 	- **nru**: normalize and rank UMI counts: return statistics, residuals, and intermediate results